Skip to main content

 You can also configure query delay via Agent's environment variables.

-Configuring Query Delay in the UI
+Configuring query delay in the UI

 You can configure query delay in the Source Configuration Wizard in Integrations > Sources: